Do you want to know more about Stora Enso?

-In 2017, a total of 61 reports received through Stora Enso's various grievance channels were identified as potential non-compliance cases (61 in 2017).
-Based on the investigations finalised by end of the year 2018, proven misconduct leading to disciplinary actions, legal actions, and/or process improvements was identified in 14 (18) of the completed investigations, while 22 (5) further complaints were found to be valid without involving misconduct.
-None of the proven misconduct cases can be considered relating to corruption and/or fraud.
+In 2018, a total of 68 reports received through Stora Enso’s various grievance channels were identified as potential non-compliance cases (61 in 2017).
+Based on the investigations finalised by end of the year 2018, proven misconduct leading to disciplinary actions, legal actions and/or process improvements was identified in 20 (14) of the completed investigations, while 18 (22) further complaints were found to be valid without involving misconduct.
+Based on our assessments, two of the proven misconduct cases can be considered relating to corruption and/or fraud.
 Both cases resulted in employee dismissal or disciplinary process, and in one the business relationship with an external party was terminated.

 Our employees receive Stora Enso Code training, either through an e-learning tool, or through face-to-face training provided for those who do not have direct computer access.
-We aim to ensure that new employees receive training within their first month of employment.
+We aim to ensure that our new employees receive such training within their first month of employment.

 Stora Enso operates in locations including high-risk emerging markets which offer good business opportunities but may also entail exposure to serious risks relating to corruption or fraud, for instance.
 Joint venture agreements may also expose a company to risks related to competition law.
 Various governments and authorities have shaped effective legislation to combat corruption.
 These laws place high demands on companies’ controlling mechanisms, but they also help to build accountability and trust among stakeholders.